“How to Choose a Wheelchair” is a guide that outlines the key factors to consider when selecting a wheelchair for an individual with mobility needs.

 Sports Wheelchairs

-These are designed for people who want to engage in sports activities like basketball, tennis, or racing.
-Sports wheelchairs have a lightweight frame, specialized seating, and other features to optimize performance.
+These are designed for individuals who want to engage in sports activities such as basketball, tennis, or racing.
+Sports wheelchairs feature a lightweight frame, specialized seating, and other design elements to enhance performance.

 Standing Wheelchairs